DPBandA/job-management-tracking-system/doc/Maintenance.md

 - Only allow one of the set positions to approve otherwise an approval date will not be shown.
 Add system option that sets the positions that can approve PR.
 - Allow entry of the urgency of the PR possibly via the priority field.
+- Indicate the number of approvals in the email template?

 ### Inventory
 - Get more details then start app development.